the-turing-way/the-turing-way/book/website/reproducible-research/open/open-resources.md

 If you want to take a look at an active open source project this textbook *is* one.
 The source can be found on GitHub [here](https://github.com/alan-turing-institute/the-turing-way) and for further details related to this project you can take a look at the project [website](https://www.turing.ac.uk/research/research-projects/turing-way-handbook-reproducible-data-science).

-## Definitions/glossary

-- **Citizen science:** The involvement of members of the public in scientific research.
-- **Contributing guidelines:** Guidelines outlining how a person should go about contributing to an open source project.
-- **Contributor:** Someone that has contributed something (not necessarily code) to an open source project.
-- **DOI:** A widely used type of persistent identifier.
-- **GitHub:** An online code hosting and version control service.
-It has a great many features to aid collaboration between users, and hosts a large number of open source projects.
-- **Maintainer:** Contributors who are responsible for driving the vision and managing the organizational aspects of the project.
-They may also be authors and/or owners of the project.
-- **Metadata:** Data used to describe other data.
-For example (35, 33, 27, 30, 33) is data but the units (miles per hour) and the fact these are the speeds of cars on a certain stretch of road is metadata.
-- **Open access publishing (gratis):** The practice of making research publications available to anyone to read without charge.
-- **Open access publishing (libre):** Libre open access is gratis, meaning the research is available free of charge, but it goes further by granting users the right to copy, reuse, and remix the publication.
-- **Open data:** Data that is freely available online for reuse without bureaucratic or administrative barriers.
-- **Open educational resource:** Educational materials available online for anybody to use, remix and distribute.
-- **Open notebook:** The practise of making research notebooks openly available.
-- **Open source software:** Software which is available online for anybody to view, use, modify, and distribute.
-- **Open source hardware:** Hardware with documentation, designs, materials used, and other relevant information freely accessible and available
-- **Persistent identifier:** A long-lived method for identifying a resource that is unique, and widely understandable by a community.
-- **Readme:** A file which contains useful information about a project such as what it is, how to use/install it, how to test it, and how to contribute to it.
-- **Repository:** A long-lived place on the internet where resources (be they data, software, publications or anything else) can be stored and accessed.
-- **Self-archive:** To place your research output in a repository.

 ## References specific for this chapter

 - [1.](https://www.fosteropenscience.eu/node/1420) **CC-BY 4.0**